New York Liberty

 New York Liberty Overview

-The New York Liberty are a professional women’s basketball team based in Brooklyn, New York City.
-Competing in the Women’s National Basketball Association (WNBA) as a member of the Eastern Conference, the Liberty were founded in 1997 as one of the league’s original franchises.
-Owned by Joseph Tsai and Clara Wu Tsai, the team plays its home games at Barclays Center.
-The Liberty have made nineteen playoff appearances and won their first WNBA championship in 2024.
-The team is recognized for its seafoam green, black, and white colors and introduced their mascot, Ellie the Elephant, in 2021.
+The New York Liberty are a professional women’s basketball team based in Brooklyn, New York City, competing in the Women’s National Basketball Association (WNBA) as a member of the Eastern Conference.
+Founded in 1997, the Liberty are one of the eight original franchises of the league.
+Owned by Joseph Tsai and Clara Wu Tsai, the team plays its home games at Barclays Center, where Barclays serves as the main corporate sponsor.
+The franchise carries seafoam green, black, and white as its official colors, and introduced its mascot, Ellie the Elephant, in 2021.
+Under the leadership of CEO Keia Clarke, General Manager Jonathan Kolb, and Head Coach Chris DeMarco, the Liberty continue to pursue long-term competitive success following their historic first WNBA championship in 2024.

 Founding and Organizational Origins